John Ruiz vs. Andrew Golota: Main Event

-Ruiz was dropped by a counter right from Golota late in the second round, he beat the round but was dropped again with a right to the top of the head before the end of the round.
+Ruiz was dropped by a counter right from Golota late in the second round, he beat the count but was dropped again with a right to the top of the head before the end of the round.
 Ruiz was also deducted a point for hitting Golota on the back of the head in the fourth round.
 Ruiz's trainer, Norman Stone spent much of bout loudly criticizing referee Randy Neumann.
 After pausing the bout in the eight round for Stone to fix some loose tape on Ruiz's glove, Stone was heard to audibly call Neumann a "Fucking jerk off".
 This prompted Neumann to expel Stone from the corner and send him back to the dressing room, something that HBO's Harold Lederman stated was unprecedented in his memory.
 Ruiz would come on strong late and at the end of 12 rounds, would win a close but unanimous decision, with two judges scoring the bout 114–111 and third 113–112.

 The Associated Press had scored the bout for Golota 113–112 as had Lederman.